nettles-jarrod/Flipper/README.md

 1. Abstracting all our writes to the database is good - it promotes data integrity.
 2. Abstracting all our reads can be bad.

+Want more information?
+[The wiki](https://github.com/Blackshawk/Flipper/wiki) has additional details.